Signal integrity or SI is a measure of the quality

 The

-roughly 1 ns per 6 inch or 15cm of FR4 stripline (speed
+1 ns per 6 inch or 15cm of FR4 stripline (speed of light

-of light in the dielectric).
-Reflections of previous
+in the dielectric).
+Reflections of previous pulses at

-pulses at impedance mismatches die down after a few
+impedance mismatches die down after a few bounces up and

 The